Executive Summary (TL;DR)

 The Missing Perimeter: Identity vs. Action

-NIST SP 800-207 (Zero Trust) successfully secures the Identity (who enters), but remains silent on the Agentic Action (what is executed).
-In an autonomous world, knowing who an agent is is insufficient if we cannot prove what it is doing in real-time.
-EHV serves as the "Action Perimeter" that completes the Zero Trust model for autonomous agents, ensuring that each inference call is cryptographically bound to a valid policy state.
+NIST SP 800-207 (Zero Trust) secures the Identity (who enters) but remains silent on the Agentic Action (what is executed), creating an visibility gap in autonomous environments.
+EHV addresses this by serving as the cryptographically enforced "Action Perimeter" that completes the Zero Trust model.
+This complements Anthropic's Shared Responsibility Model by ensuring that every inference call and tool interaction at the Harness/Tool boundary is bound to a valid, attested policy state.

 Above: The EHV Pivot replaces reactive "gates" with an automated loop.
 [EHV Framework © 2026 Riddhi Mohan Sharma]